citrix/citrix-daas-rest-go/citrixorchestration/docs/BackupRestoreRestoreBackupRequestModel.md

 HasRestoreType returns a boolean if a field has been set.

+### GetCvadSecurityInfo

+`func (o *BackupRestoreRestoreBackupRequestModel) GetCvadSecurityInfo() []BackupRestoreCvadSecurityInfo`

+GetCvadSecurityInfo returns the CvadSecurityInfo field if non-nil, zero value otherwise.

+### GetCvadSecurityInfoOk

+`func (o *BackupRestoreRestoreBackupRequestModel) GetCvadSecurityInfoOk() (*[]BackupRestoreCvadSecurityInfo, bool)`

+GetCvadSecurityInfoOk returns a tuple with the CvadSecurityInfo field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCvadSecurityInfo

+`func (o *BackupRestoreRestoreBackupRequestModel) SetCvadSecurityInfo(v []BackupRestoreCvadSecurityInfo)`

+SetCvadSecurityInfo sets CvadSecurityInfo field to given value.

+### HasCvadSecurityInfo

+`func (o *BackupRestoreRestoreBackupRequestModel) HasCvadSecurityInfo() bool`

+HasCvadSecurityInfo returns a boolean if a field has been set.

+### SetCvadSecurityInfoNil

+`func (o *BackupRestoreRestoreBackupRequestModel) SetCvadSecurityInfoNil(b bool)`

+ SetCvadSecurityInfoNil sets the value for CvadSecurityInfo to be an explicit nil

+### UnsetCvadSecurityInfo
+`func (o *BackupRestoreRestoreBackupRequestModel) UnsetCvadSecurityInfo()`

+UnsetCvadSecurityInfo ensures that no value is present for CvadSecurityInfo, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)